cuttle-cards/cuttle/docs/translation-guidelines.md

 ## Text formatting

-- **Capitalize Titles** :  Every word in a sentece used as a title must be capitalized.  (e.g. : title, goalTitle, cuttleTitle, etc )
+- **Capitalize Titles** :  Every word in a  title must be capitalized.  (e.g. : "counterTitle": "Chance To Counter" )

 ## Definition of physical entities